 Certain statements in this report constitute forward-looking statements that are neither reported financial results nor other historical information.
 They include statements that predict or indicate future earnings, savings, synergies, events, trends, plans or objectives.
 Such forward-looking statements may or may not take into account and may or may not be affected by known and unknown risks, uncertainties and other important factors that could cause actual results, performance or achievements of the company to be materially different from future results, performance or achievements expressed or implied by such forward-looking statements.
-Such risks, uncertainties and other important factors that could cause actual results, decreases in the market price of commodities; hazards associated with underground and surface mining; labour disruptions; changes in government regulations, particularly environmental regulations; changes in exchange rates; currency devaluations; inflation and other macro-economic factors; and the impact of the HIV and Aids epidemic in South Africa.
+Such risks, uncertainties and other important factors include: economic, business and political conditions in South Africa; decreases in the market price of commodities; hazards associated with underground and surface mining; labour disruptions; changes in government decleases if the flarket price of common test price of common test process and the flarket price of common test process in government regulations, particularly environmental regulations; changes in exchange rates; currency devaluations; inflation and other macro-economic factors; and the impact of the HIV and Aids epidemic in South Africa.
 The forward looking statements speak only as of the date of publication of these pages.
 The company undertakes no obligation to update publicly or release any revisions to these forward-looking statements to reflect events or circumstances after the date of publication of these pages or to reflect any unanticipated events.